An early Autumn evening, week of the Equinox—

 Sitting, sipping Irish whiskey, thinking: one day you're at an end,

-then you understand: time is measured in beginnings and endings.
+but you understand: time is measured in beginnings and endings.

 Across the way a pileated woodpecker laughs—listening to my thoughts?—